neuropsychology/NeuroKit/studies/complexity_structure/README.md

 signals or scenarios.
 The goal was instead to generate enough variability to reliably map the relationships between the indices.

-Our results empirical confirm the plurality of underlying components of complexity (although it is here defined somewhat circularly as what is measured by complexity indices), and more importantly show that complexity indices vary in their sensitivity to various orthogonal latent dimensions.
+Our results empirically confirm the plurality of underlying components of complexity (although it is here defined somewhat circularly as what is measured by complexity indices), and more importantly show that complexity indices vary in their sensitivity to various orthogonal latent dimensions.
 However, the limited possibilities of interpretation of these dimensions is a limitation of the present investigation, and